Emery | Reddy, PLLC: L&I FAQ

 Why Has My L&I Claim Been Delayed?

-If you’re having difficulty resolving your L&I claim, a Labor and Industries attorney can help move things along.
+If you’re having difficulty resolving your L&I claim, a workers’ compensation attorney can help move things along.

 Any missing or incorrectly submitted forms or a lack of time-loss or loss of earning power (LEP) calculations can delay an L&I claim.
 If the worker or their representative obstructs or prevents L&I from resolving a claim — such as not showing up for medical appointments or not participating in physical therapy — suspensions and other delays may occur.